 The following are the main reasons why crimes are illegal acts:

-We are a team of Silver Spring, Bowie, College Park, Landover and Upper Marlboro Injury & Accident Attorneys who have become experts within ever aspect of personal injury law, and it’s through our multiple decades of combined experience representing our clients that we’ve been able to successfully distinguish the primary differences between torts and crimes.
+We are a team of Silver Spring, Bowie, College Park, Landover, and Upper Marlboro Injury & Accident Attorneys who have become experts within every aspect of personal injury law, and it’s through our multiple decades of combined experience representing the clients that we’ve been able to successfully distinguish the primary differences between torts and crimes.
 The three main differences include the following:

 A tort is something that is classified as a wrongdoing against an individual, while a crime is classified as an illegal act that affects the entire social order our communities live within.